Employers in knowledge industries rarely talk about pay. They prefer remuneration.

 Some recruiters belong to a generation who read the Reader’s Digest.
 They soaked up the fancy words from “It Pays to Increase Your Word Power” while waiting to have their teeth fixed.

-The real reason they use remuneration is they aim to flatter and distract us.
+The real reason they use long words is they aim to flatter and distract us.